PaperFoxPaperFox

 • Use keywords on papers — Papers with topic keywords get better matches than those with only titles

-• Start with Keyword method — It's free and fast, so you can iterate quickly
+• Start with Text Similarity — It's free and fast, so you can iterate quickly

-• Use AI for final round — When you need the highest quality matches and have credits available
+• Try AI Semantic for final round — When you need the highest quality matches and have credits available

 On this page